Categorical E-Graphs for Lambda Calculi: Categorical semantics of E-Graphs with Bindings

 \section{Categorical semantics of E-Graphs with Bindings}

-This section introduces preliminaries on semilattice-enriched symmetric monoidal categories generated by monoidal theories, and the string diagram formalism used to represent them.
-We also show a specific case of semilattice-enriched closed monoidal categories and how the closed structure interacts with the enrichment structure.
+This section introduces preliminaries on symmetric monoidal semilattice-enriched categories generated by monoidal theories, and the string diagram formalism used to represent them.
+We also show a specific case of closed monoidal semilattice-enriched categories and how the closed structure interacts with the enrichment.